 Healing isn’t always a graceful journey.
 It’s messy and can get quite ugly.
 Because when you’ve truly been broken by life, by trauma, betrayal, heartbreak, and abuse—you learn quickly that healing doesn’t always come with applause.
 Especially when you choose to rise without bitterness.

-But I didn’t want to wear my wounds like armor.
-I wanted to reclaim softness and my sense of happiness which at that point felt like a distant stranger.
-I chose to be better—not bitter.
+But I choose differently.
+I made the decision not to wear my wounds like armor.
+I made the decision to reclaim my softness and my sense of happiness.

 According to a study published in Journal of Positive Psychology, people who report practicing positive reframing (the ability to reinterpret difficult experiences through a growth lens) are significantly more resilient and have better long-term emotional health than those who ruminate on past pain (Smith & Lazarus, 2021).